molaux/munin-front/README.md

-This project aims to provide an alternative web interface to Munin html (2.0).
+This project is an attempt to provide an alternative web interface to Munin html (2.0).

 It lays on NodeJS, Webpack, React, Apollo Graphql, Material UI, Recharts... and many more.